 Driving the purpose of a conversation

-As already mentioned, customers don’t always communicate clearly when chatting with a digital advisor.
+As already mentioned, customers don’t always communicate clearly when chatting with a digital agent.
 A good example of this is the sentence presented in Figure 1(a).

 Conversational AI, on the other hand, is able to analyze the complete sentence and extract the relevant information - even if it determines that there are multiple possible intents - and produce a response that is far more helpful to the customer.